lucperkins/colossus/README.md

 $ make minikube-setup
 ```

 Now Minikube is all set.
 The one required dependency for Colossus is a Redis cluster.
-To run a Redis cluster in Kubernetes-on-Minikube (configuration in [`k8s/redis.yaml`](k8s/redis.yaml)):
+To run a one-node Redis cluster in Kubernetes-on-Minikube (configuration in [`k8s/redis.yaml`](k8s/redis.yaml)):

 ```bash
 $ kubectl apply -f k8s/redis.yaml